EthanWadsworth/cse110-sp21-group28/admin/meetings/050621-AssigningTasks.md

 ## Current Timeline and thoughts for the week
--We had a short meeting and will go over more in detail on Sunday, May 9th.
+- We had a short meeting and will go over more in detail on Sunday, May 9th.
 Finished meeting on Thursday, May 3rd at 1:10 PM.